 We might be in the bush; however we do have flushing toilets and hot showers!

 There are several bathrooms facilities across the campground, all with flushing toilets and “Donkeys” heated with fire to make hot water.
 But how hot the water will be could depend on you… so make sure you check the fire is burning before you jump in, and it is always a good idea to collect extra firewood while you are out on your travels across the property!

-It is true that Lorella is a bit remote, actually it is very remote, but that’s no need to worry, you will not die from dehydration J.
+It is true that Lorella is a bit remote, actually it is very remote, but that’s no need to worry, you will not die from dehydration.

 Yes we do have a licensed bar and some very friendly hosts to make it more fun, along with other interesting personalities to keep you company and share your days adventures.

 You will hear the bell sounding around the campground.
-Yep… along comes five O’clock.
-Our Happy Hour, at the bar or around the fire seems like a good place to watch the setting sun, maybe have a coldie and chat to part of the family, or a regular… or maybe get some updated info from our office while watching Lorella Film clips.
+Yep… along comes four o’clock.
+Our Happy Hour (4:00 pm-6:00 pm), at the bar or around the fire seems like a good place to watch the setting sun, maybe have a coldie and chat to part of the family, or a regular… or maybe get some updated info from our office while watching Lorella Film clips.
 We also have movie nights, and our famous big cook ups, where we get the whole campground involved.
 When it gets later, it is not unusual for people to make their way down the hill and swim in our lovely hot water springs and watch the stars, to finish off the perfect day.